How Long Does It Take To Improve Muscle Mass With Collagen? Here's The Scoop*

 You're probably thinking, How in the world does collagen help improve muscle mass?* Quickly followed by, How long does it take to work?
 (That second question is pretty common when you start taking a new supplement of any kind.)
 But don't worry; we have you covered.
 Let's get into it.

-How long does it take to see muscle improvements with collagen?
+How long does it take to see muscle growth?

 Check out our full guide here to see how long it takes for collagen to work for muscles, skin, joint health, and more.*